TheSadMuffinMan/muffinman_academia/1. Bergen CS2 Data Structures/README.md

         Self Grade + Reasoning: N/A

     Lab 4 - Doubly Linked List
-        Status: Not started
+        Status: Complete!
         Due Date: Mar 15 2024
-        Turn in Date: INCOMPLETE
+        Turn in Date: 5 May 2024
-            Submitted to D2L?: NO
+            Submitted to D2L?: YES
-        Self Grade + Reasoning: N/A
+        Self Grade + Reasoning: 90%.
+Program is late, but fully operational.
+Very proud of this one.

 HOMEWORK: